zappingseb/RPharma2018packages/README.md

 It not only compares the values inside the data.frames but also labels of rows and columns.

-The output is upto now given as pretty human readable.
+The output is up-to now given as pretty human readable command line print.

 ```
 library(diffdf)